ellieeadington/sei66-project01/readme.md

 ### Local storage

 > Next I worked on logging the game number, player score and computer score at the end of the game in local storage.
 I tested it by getting the items and checking that they were pulling correctly into my document.
-I added this as a nested function within my gameOver() function, so that it would run whenever the game ended

->I then created a separate js file to link to the homepage, to avoid the main js file running when on home, as well as updating my scripts to include 'defer'.
+I added this as a nested function within my gameOver() function, so that it would run whenever the game ended.
+I then created a separate js file to link to the homepage, to avoid the main js file running when on home, as well as updating my scripts to include 'defer'.

 ### Scoreboard on my homepage

 > I spent a while trying to work out how to transform the resulting strings into arrays, created functions in this separate js file to do so by grabbing data from localStorage and transforming it.
 As the data were in three string formats, I worked on transforming them into arrays so that I could display them correctly in my homepage.

-> I then used a grid layout to create my scoreboard which holds up to 10 scores in highest score order (want to also sort by date second, will see if I can do that).
+I then used a grid layout to create my scoreboard which holds up to 10 scores in highest score order (want to also sort by date second, will see if I can do that).

-### Bug checking
+### Bug fixing
 > I checked for bugs by playing the game, and noticed that my checkRoundStatus() function needed rearranging, so that the game info did not update and a new word would not be generated until the player pressed continue.

 ### Displaying datetime played in Scoreboard rather than game number